 All men of God will set a godly example and will live by every Word of God, teaching others to do the same (Mat 7, Deu 13).

-The title apostle existed in the established religion and this title was continued in the New covenant Ekklesia by Jesus Christ.
-The word “apostle” means someone representing and invested with the authority of another as his personal representative.
+The title apostle existed in the established Mosaic religion and this title was continued in the New Covenant Ekklesia by Jesus Christ.
+The word “apostle” means “One Sent” and refers to someone representing and invested with the authority of another as his personal representative.

 In the New Covenant it was the function and responsibility of an apostle to directly represent Jesus Christ and to continue the same preaching of the Gospel of Salvation and the way to life eternal that Jesus Christ preached.